- Peptide (C)HQPSLDQPAIPSSKAT, corresponding to amino acid residues 413-428 of rat TRPV2 (Accession Q9WUD2). 1st extracellular loop.

 - Caterina, M.J. et al. (1999) Nature 398, 436.

-TRP channels are a large family (about 28 genes) of plasma membrane, non-selective cationic channels that are either specifically or ubiquitously expressed in excitable and non-excitable cells.1 The TRP channels have putative six-transmembrane domains (TM) with a pore domain between the fifth and the sixth TM, and all assemble as tetramers.
-Both the N- and the C-terminus of all TRPs are intracellular.3
+TRP channels are a large family (about 28 genes) of plasma membrane, non-selective cationic channels that are either specifically or ubiquitously expressed in excitable and non-excitable cells.1 The TRP channels have six putative transmembrane domains (TM) with a pore domain between the fifth and the sixth TM, and all assemble as tetramers.
+Both the N- and the C-termini of all TRPs are intracellular3.

-According to IUPHAR, the TRP family is comprised of three main subfamilies on the basis of sequence homology; TRPC, TRPM and TRPV (to date, three additional subfamilies are also considered to belong to the TRP family: the TRPA, TRPML, and TRPP).1-4 The TRPV subfamily consists of six members, TRPV1-6.5
+According to IUPHAR, the TRP family is comprised of numerous subfamilies on the basis of sequence homology; TRPC, TRPM, TRPV, TRPA, TRPML, and TRPP1-4.
+The TRPV subfamily consists of six members, TRPV1-65.

-Four members of the TRPV family have been described as a thermosensitive ion channels (TRPV1 to TRPV4).
-Each channel exhibits distinct thermal activation thresholds ranging from noxious cold (<17°C) to noxious heat (>52°C).6,7 Although it shares around 50% homology with TRPV1, TRPV2 is not activated by capsaicin nor by protons.
-It has a high temperature threshold of ~52°C and is considered to play an essential role in the perception of high-intensity noxious heat stimulation.8-10 The TRPV2 is also considered to be a stretch-activated channel and to play a role in skeletal and cardiac muscle degeneration and pain pathway.8 TRPV2 channel is expressed in DRG neurons, different brain region and non-neuronal tissues such as spleen, lung and, intestine and in component of the immune system.5,11-12
+Four members of the TRPV family have been described as thermosensitive ion channels (TRPV1 to TRPV4).
+Each channel exhibits distinct thermal activation thresholds ranging from noxious cold (<17°C) to noxious heat (>52°C) 6,7.
+Although it shares around 50% homology with TRPV1, TRPV2 is not activated by capsaicin nor by protons.
+It has a high temperature threshold of ~52°C and is considered to play an essential role in the perception of high-intensity noxious heat stimulation8-10.
+TRPV2 is also considered to be a stretch-activated channel and to play a role in skeletal and cardiac muscle degeneration and pain pathway8.
+The TRPV2 channel is expressed in DRG neurons, different brain regions and non-neuronal tissues such as the spleen, lung and intestine and in components of the immune system5,11,12.

 Species reactivity key: